-MoEF had constituted an Expert Committee under the Chairmanship of Prof. M.S.
+The MoEF had constituted an expert committee under the chairmanship of Prof. M.S.
 Swaminathan in July, 2004, to review and make recommendations with regard to implementation and amendments if necessary, of Coastal Regulation Zone Notification, 1991.
-The Expert Committee submitted its report alongwith the recommendations, which were accepted by MoEF in April, 2005.
+The Expert Committee submitted its report alongwith recommendations, which were accepted by the MoEF in April, 2005.
 The major recommendations include:

-- > Implementation of Integrated Coastal Zone Management Plant rather than an uniform regulatory approach. - > Development along the coastal stretches based on the vulnerability of the coast, taking into account the natural and manmade hazards. - Inclusion of the ocean zone for regulation. - Setting up of Institute for Coastal Zone Management to address the policy and legal issues. - > Abatement of the pollution of coastal areas and marine waters in a time-bound manner. - Identification and mapping of the coastal eco-sensitive areas such as mangroves, corals, turtle breeding areas. - > Development of coastal bioshield.
+- Implementation of Integrated Coastal Zone Management Plan rather than uniform regulatory approach. - E Development along the coastal stretches based on the vulnerability of the coast, taking into account the natural and manmade hazards. - Setting up of an Institute for Coastal Zone Management to address the policy and legal issues. - & Abatement of the pollution of coastal areas and marine waters in a time-bound manner. - ∠ Identification and mapping of the coastal eco-sensitive areas such as mangroves, corals, and turtle breeding areas. - Solution Development of coastal bio-shield.

-MoEF has initiated steps for implementing the above recommendations which include
+The MoEF has initiated steps for implementing the above recommendations which include

-- Preparation of a National Action Plan for control of pollution of coastal water from land based activities. - Pilot scale studies for demarcation of vulnerability line along identified coastal stretches through scientific organizations namely, Survey of India, Dehradun, Space Application Centre, Ahmedabad and Centre for Earth Science Studies, Thiruvananthapuram. - Seeking technical and financial assistance from multi-lateral agencies for implementing the recommendations pertaining to mapping of ecologically sensitive areas along the coastline, control of pollution in the coastal waters from land based activities and capacity building and institutional development.
+- Preparation of a national action plan for control of pollution of coastal waters from land based activities. - Z Pilot scale studies for demarcation of vulnerability line along identified coastal stretches through scientific organizations namely, Survey of India, Dehradun, Space Application Centre, Ahmedabad and Centre for Earth Science Studies, Thiruvananthapuram. - Seeking technical and financial assistance from multilateral agencies for implementing the recommendations pertaining to mapping of ecologically sensitive areas along the coastline, control of pollution in the coastal waters from land based activities and capacity building and institutional development.

-Ecologically sensitive areas are also notified under the Environment (Protection) Act, 1986 with the objective of imposing restriction on the industries, operations, and other developmental activities in the region which have detrimental effect on the environment, to provide for restoration of denuded areas, management of catchment areas, watershed management etc. for a planned development.
+Ecologically sensitive areas are also notified under the Environment (Protection) Act with the objective of imposing restrictions on the industries, operations, and other developmental activities in the region which have detrimental effect on the environment, to provide for restoration of denuded areas, management of catchment areas, watershed management, etc., for a planned development.
 It is also intended to ensure sustainable livelihood for the local communities and stakeholders.

-The development of these areas and setting up of industries therein is regulated in accordance with the provisions made in the respective Notifications issued in this regard.
-The various areas which have been declared ecologically fragile/eco-sensitive or where development/setting up of industries has been regulated are: (i) Murud-Janjira area in Raigarh District, Maharasthra (6th January, 1989), (ii) Doon Valley, Uttarakhand (1st February, 1989), (iii) Dahanu Taluka, District Thane, Maharasthra (20th June 1991), (iv)

-District, Haryana and Alwar District Rajasthan (7th opment Zone around Numaligarh Refinery Site in

-Assam (5th July, 1996), (vi) Mahabaleshwar Panchgani, Satara District, Maharashtra (17th January, 2001) and (vii) Matheran, Maharashtra (4th February, 2003.)
+The development of these areas and setting up of industries therein are regulated in accordance with the provisions made in the respective notifications issued in this regard.
+The various areas which have been declared ecologically fragile/ecosensitive or where development/setting up of industries has been regulated are: (i) Murud-Janjira area in Raigarh District, Maharasthra (6th January, 1989); (ii) Doon Valley, Uttarakhand (1st February, 1989); (iii) Dahanu Taluka, District Thane, Maharasthra (20th June 1991); (iv) Aravali Range, Gurgaon District, Haryana and Alwar District, Rajasthan (7th May, 1992); (v) No Development Zone around Numaligarh Refinery Site in Assam (5th July, 1996); (vi) Mahabaleshwar, Panchgani, Satara District, Maharashtra (17th January, 2001); and (vii) Matheran, Maharashtra (4th February, 2003)